-Life insurance is available after open-heart surgery.
-In some cases, life insurance may be available in as little as three months after a single vessel bypass.
+Life insurance is available and may be available in as little as three months after a single vessel bypass.

 Life insurance after a stent (angioplasty) is not a problem.
 The key is to have good followup testing with your cardiologist.

 When you’ve had a heart condition, you’ve probably completed some of the following tests:

 Electrocardiogram (EKG or ECG) – A resting EKG measures the electrical activity of your heartbeat.

 Heart Stress Test – also called an exercise stress test, is performed while walking on a treadmill.

-NT-proBNP – A blood test that is increasingly being used by life insurance companies to help evaluate your overall cardiovascular risk.
+NT-proBNP – A blood test used by life insurance companies to help evaluate your overall cardiovascular risk.

-Echocardiogram – An echo produces images of your heart and allows your physician to see how your heart is pumping blood
+Echocardiogram – An echo produces images of your heart and shows how your heart is pumping blood.

 As part of your follow-up, it’s important that you follow your cardiologist’s advice, complete all cardiac rehab and tests.